 - There are people whose sole job it is to help set you up with – and then manage – the right web designer/agency for you.

 So, that’s three things to get sorted before you start building a website.

 Once you’ve decided to start, please take the responsibility away from that poor, unsuspecting junior marketing co-ordinator.

 Give them the project co-ordination, that’s fine, but take away the responsibility.
 You need a senior manager or board member to make the real decisions, otherwise each stage of the project will sit for ages in the ‘It’s gone to the management team, but they can’t agree’ category…

-Either that, or use someone like my mate Tom.
-If you’re team is busy with their day jobs, then he becomes your web project manager and agency liaison.
-He’s on your side.
-(In the interests of impartiality, other project manager folk are available.)
+Either that, or use someone who does this for a living (like my mate Tom did).
+If your team is busy with their day jobs, then that person can become your web project manager and agency liaison.
+He or she is on your side.

 If you’re a larger SME and have never commissioned a website before – and your website is an important part of your marketing strategy – then investing in a (high quality, experienced) project manager is very likely to pay for itself.

 - You have confidence in the quality and clarity of your brief to the agency